 I was fortunate to live in India and learn about cannabis aphrodisiacs from Ayurvedic and Tantric practitioners.

-They emphasize that cannabis affects each of us differently, each strain of cannabis has specific effects, and the way cannabis is prepared and ingested determines if aphrodisiac effects occur and how they are perceived.
+They emphasize cannabis affects each of us differently, each strain of cannabis has specific effects, and the way cannabis is prepared and ingested determines if aphrodisiac effects occur and how they are perceived.

 Generally speaking, Indica and Kush strains affect you sexually more than Sativa strains.
 Thus, Indica, Kush and 50-50 hybrid strains are more often used as aphrodisiacs than predominantly Sativa strains.